Glanbia/tech-radar/README.md

 At [Glanbia Business Services](https://www.glanbia.com/), we maintain a public Tech Radar to help our engineering teams align on technology choices.
 It provides a visual and structured way to discuss technology strategy.

-This project is inspired by the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).
+This project is inspired by the [work by ThoughtWorks](https://www.thoughtworks.com/radar).

 ## Features